adrien-dubois/vape-swap-club/README.md

 The purpose of this project is to just back to the basics.
 After long time on Symfony, I don't want to miss my PHP Vanilla skills.
 I love PHP to much for that!

+So I'm making all functionnality from scratch : cart / commands / orders / announce / authentication / acl etc...

 This is a E-Commerce website, with register / account.
 Sell by announces or buy.
 I will think about a system to check originals

 ### Technos